 There are all sorts of mother/father/daughter/son combinations, now I’m going to throw a grandmother into the mix.
 Maya Blagoeva competed for Bulgaria at the 1972 Olympics.
-While fews fans are familiar with Maya Blagoeva, many are familiar with her daughter, Silvia Mitova.
+While few fans are familiar with the career of Maya Blagoeva, many are familiar with her daughter, Silvia Mitova.
 She would be one of the better known gymnasts who participated in the 1992 Olympics.

 The Maya/Silvia family gymnastics dynasty is further expanded when it is realized that Bulgaria’s 1992 Olympic coach was the husband and father of the two gymnasts.
 The family legacy is alive and well with Silvia’s daughter and Maya’s granddaughter Jessica Hutchinson having signed with the Denver Pioneers.
 It is an example of a family WAG connection that ranges from the elite level to the college level (NCAA).